code4me/4me-app-builder-nodejs/README.md

 When a user installs an app from the app store, first a (disabled) app instance is created.
 Then the user is redirected to the configuration URI, with the nodeID, account_id, confirmation_url and created_at of the app instance as query parameters.
+Additionally a query parameter X-4me-Signature will be provided when the [Secrets Webhook](#secrets-webhook) has a policy configured (which is **strongly recommended**).

-At the configuration URI, before doing any configuration, the app should retrieve the app instance from 4me using the nodeID and compare the received account_id and created_at with those of the app instance.
-When the account_id and the created_at match, the app can continue with it's configuration by interacting with the user.
+At the configuration URI, before doing any configuration, the app should validate the incoming request.
+First X-4me-Signature can be used to verify the nodeID, the signature contains a JWT token (with the nodeID value as its data) signed with the secret webhook's policy.
+If this token is valid the app should retrieve the app instance from 4me using the nodeID and compare the received account_id and created_at with those of the app instance.
+When the account_id and the created_at match, the app can continue with its configuration by interacting with the user.

 After configuration, the user should be redirect back to 4me to confirm the configuration in 4me by enabling the app instance.
 To do this, the user should be redirect to the confirmation_url.